Sakhigopal Temple

-Sakhigopal Temple formally known as Satyabadi Gopinatha Temple is a medieval temple dedicated to Lord Gopinatha located in the town of Sakhigopal on the Puri Bhubaneshwar highway in Odisha.
+Sakhigopal Temple formally known as Satyabadi Gopinatha Temple is a medieval temple dedicated to Lord Gopinatha located in Sakhigopal on the Puri Bhubaneshwar highway in Odisha.
 The temple is built in the Kalinga Architecture style.

 Origin

 It is said that a poor young man of the village, later named Sakshigopala, fell in love with the daughter of the village headman.
 However, being of a higher economic status, the headman opposed marriage between this young man and his daughter.
 The villagers, including the headman and the young man, went on a pilgrimage to Vrindavan.
 The village headman fell ill and was abandoned by fellow villagers.
 The young man tended to him so well that he soon got well, and, in gratitude, promised his daughter in marriage to the young man.
 As soon as they returned to the village, the headman went back on his promise, asking the young man to produce a witness in support of his claim.

 Lord Gopala, impressed by the young man's devotion, agreed to come and bear witness to the promise on one condition: that the young man lead the way, and he would follow.
 But the young man must never look back.
 He led the way to the village, passing a mound of sand.
 As they passed, the man could not hear the Lord's footsteps and turned back.
 Immediately the Lord turned into a statue of stone rooted to the spot.
-The villagers were still so impressed that God himself came to back the young man's claim that the youngsters were married off; they were later appointed as the first clergy of the temple built in Lord Gopala's honor who came to bear witness (known in Sanskrit as Sakshi).
+The villagers were still so impressed that God himself came to back the young man's claim that the youngsters were married off; they were later appointed as the first priest of the temple built in Lord Gopala's honor who came to bear witness (known in Sanskrit as Sakshi).

-Deity made by Vajra (grandson of Krishna)
+Deity made by Vajranabh (great grandson of Krishna)

-King Vajra (the grandson of Lord Krishna) had 16 deities of Krishna and other gods carved from a rare, imperishable stone called Braja and built temples to house these deities in and around Mathura so as to feel the presence of Lord Krishna.
+King Vajranabh (the great grandson of Lord Krishna) had 16 deities of Krishna and other gods carved from a rare, imperishable stone called Braja and built temples to house these deities in and around Mathura so as to feel the presence of Lord Krishna.
 The four presiding deities of Braja Mandala are Sri Harideva of Govardhan, Sri Keshava Deva of Mathura, Sri Baladeva of Baladeo, and Govindaji of Vrindavan.
 There are two Naths—Sri Nathji, who was originally at Govardhan and is now in Nathdwara, Rajasthan, and Sri Gopinath, who is now in Jaipur.
 The two Gopals are Sri Madana Mohana, who is now housed at Karoli Rajasthan, and Sakshi Gopala, who is now moved to the town of Sakhi Gopal, Odisha, near Puri.